vaib-dev/Courses/5-dbms/9-mongodb/1-get-started.md

 ## Step-3 Installing MongoDB

 This is the most important part of the whole process.
-U have to follow the below mentioned steps very carefully.
+You have to follow the below-mentioned steps very carefully.
 So now as you have successfully downloaded the MongoDB its time to install it.

 ### 1. Run the MongoDB installer
 For example, from the Windows Explorer/File Explorer: